 - research projects enabling both individual researchers and institutions to learn by doing

 - extension and communication activities to share research findings widely

 - improving uptake through communicating technical information in practical ways

 - applied training for developing-country farmers and researchers

 - building capability in research, policy analysis and formulation in partner countries.

 ACIAR was established in 1982 via the Australian Centre for International Agricultural Research Act (ACIAR Act), described at the time as ‘An Act to encourage research for the purpose of identifying, or finding solutions, to, agricultural problems of developing countries’.
 It was updated by the ACIAR Amendment Act 2007 as part of the Government’s response to the Review of Corporate Governance of Statutory Authorities and Officeholders (Uhrig report).

 Approximately 70 per cent of ACIAR’s research budget is allocated to bilateral collaborative development-related research between Australia and developing countries.
 The remaining 30 per cent of the research budget is allocated to multilateral development-related research through contributions to International Agricultural Research Centres.

 Collaboration with researchers and policy makers in partner countries is integral to the development and delivery of ACIAR research programs.
-The Centre’s Research Program Managers identify research priorities, investigate joint research opportunities, plan and develop programs, monitor and coordinate projects for delivery of benefits, manage resources and supporting funds and organise periodic reviews.
-The Centre’s Impact Assessment Program supports these processes through commodity assessment and appraisal activities during project design, and through evaluation of the impact of technologies arising from projects and programs.
+ACIAR’s Research Program Managers (RPM’s) identify research priorities, investigate joint research opportunities, plan and develop programs, monitor and coordinate projects for delivery of benefits, manage resources and supporting funds and organise periodic reviews.
+ACIAR projects are implemented through contractual arrangements with domestic and partner-country institutions.